 In this day and age, a good first impression begins with having a solid website and web presence.
-A few website and Internet guidelines will ensure your site performs well in searches and provides valuable information that caters to potential residents.
+A few internet guidelines will ensure your site performs well in searches and provides valuable information that caters to potential residents.

-- Responsive design: Make sure your site is responsive — meaning it's viewable and looks attractive on all devices, particularly cell phones and tablets — and loads quickly.
+- Implement mobile-optimized design: Make sure your site is mobile-optimized — meaning it's viewable and looks attractive on all devices, particularly cell phones and tablets — and loads quickly.

-- Optimized for search: Your site should be easy to find on search engines, so make sure you're using search engine optimization (SEO) best practices.
+- Optimize content for search: Your site should be easy to find on search engines, so make sure you're using search engine optimization (SEO) best practices.

-- Online advertising: Consider investing in pay-per-click (PPC) ads, which appear at the top of web search pages with a small "Ad" indicator.
+- Start online advertising: Consider investing in pay-per-click (PPC) ads, which appear at the top of web search pages with a small "Ad" indicator.
 PPC is a great, affordable way to get your site noticed.

-- Valuable information: Your website should also include important details about your services and amenities, including the continuum of care offered, pricing packages and activities for residents.
+- Include valuable information: Your website should also include important details about your services and amenities, including the continuum of care offered, pricing packages, and activities for residents.

-- Easy to get around: Your site needs to be easy to navigate, particularly for less-tech-savvy individuals.
+- Improve the user experience: Your site needs to be easy to navigate, particularly for less-tech-savvy individuals.
 Though boomers are using technology more and more, they're still not as knowledgeable about the Internet as younger generations.

-- Visual content: Show your site visitors what your facilities look like.
-Carefully select images of the living spaces, outdoor spaces, community areas and dining rooms.
+- Add visual content: Show your site visitors what your facilities look like.
+Carefully select images of the living spaces, outdoor spaces, community areas, and dining rooms.

 - Write a blog: Having a blog and other content can help you rank better in searches and builds trust with your potential residents.